mbandur/Workshop-1/README.md

 ## To improve:
 #### > listTask:
-- sorting by data and importance
+- sorting by data
 - red font in tasks with previous date
-- orange font in tasks with current date
+- yellow font in tasks with current date
 - green font in tasks with future date

 #### > addTask: